 Known for founding and fronting the New Wave bands Heaven 17 and The Human League, this vocalist and keyboard player also had a career as a music producer.
-His production credits include a 1994 Erasure album and several
+His production credits include a 1994 Erasure album and several Vince Clarke projects.

-He studied at the King
+He studied at the Edward VII School in Sheffield, England.

 He designed a three-dimensional, surround-sound exhibit for Sheffield, England's National Centre for Popular Music museum.